Sustainability

 • 1365 Contact Center

-• The accused individual's supervisor
+• The supervisor of the accused individual

-• Relations Affairs Committee
+• The Stakeholder Relations Committee

-Affected Rights Holders: Business Partners and Contractors
+Affected Right Holders: Suppliers and Contractors

-Human Rights Issues: Occupational Health and Safety
+Human Rights Issues: Occupational health and safety

 • PTT Public Company Limited

-• PTT Group companies (in Thailand)
+• Companies under PTT Group (in Thailand)

-Details of human rights risks that may occur:
+Details of potential human rights risks:

-Affected rights-holders and vulnerable groups:
+Affected right holders and vulnerable groups:

-Affected Rights Holders: Business Partners and Contractors
+Affected Right Holders: Suppliers and Contractors

 Human Rights Issues: Discrimination and Harassment

-• PTT Group companies (in Thailand)
+• Companies under PTT Group (in Thailand)

-Details of human rights risks that may occur:
+Details of potential human rights risks:

-Affected rights-holders and vulnerable groups:
+Affected right holders and vulnerable groups:

-• Minority rights.
+• Minority rights

 Human Rights Issues: Health and Safety